 - Micro Air Vehicle (MAV) design, autopilots, navigation systems - development of non-standard sensor systems based on biological systems, 3-DOF ornithopter control for MAVs, miniaturised navigation & AHRS systems, image processing for navigation

-DASI is an integral part of UniSA's world-class School of Engineering.
+DASI is an integral part of UniSA's world-class UniSA STEM.
 It combines academic rigour with high quality applied research and uses a combination of academic, industry and defence experience to take a holistic approach to solving problems for the entire system development and deployment cycle.

 Our innovative research and high quality teaching and training is aimed at allowing the viability of complex new technologies, products, practices, infrastructure acquisitions and capabilities to be developed concurrently with the conception of new deployment and service approaches, and hence reducing project risk and total system cost.